* Adopted by the Committee at its sixty-seventh session (3-21 July 2017).

 Participation in political and public life

-(a) Create an enabling environment for women’s participation in political and public life, in particular with regard to women belonging to minority groups, including by raising awareness among political leaders and the general public that the full, equal, free and democratic participation of women on an equal basis with men in political and public life is a requirement for the full implementation of the human rights of women;
+(d) Raise awareness among politicians, the media, traditional leaders and the general public that the full, equal, free and democratic participation of women on an equal basis with men in political and public life is a requirement for the effective implementation of the Convention and the political stability and economic development of the country.

 31. The Committee recommends that the State party: